A rundown of everything that’s happened between The Slumflower and Florence Given

 The Slumflower has come forward about the similarities between the books, arguing that Florence Given acknowledges the black women who inspired her book but hasn’t used any of the wealth generated to give back to the black community.

-She said: “It’s really, really similar.
+They said: “It’s really, really similar.
 A lot of the ideas, a lot of the phrases.
 It’s all there.
 A lot of it is copied or reworded.”

-India goes on to point out the primary difference between the two books: Florence addresses “queerness” in a chapter titled ‘Maybe it’s a girl crush, maybe you’re queer’, whereas The Slumflower does not cover that.
+The video goes on to point out the primary difference between the two books: Florence addresses “queerness” in a chapter titled ‘Maybe it’s a girl crush, maybe you’re queer’, whereas The Slumflower does not cover that.

 “You cannot call it feminism if you’re not crediting black women and you’re not paying them.
 If your feminism doesn’t uplift the most marginalised groups within society then it’s not feminism.
 I know so many people love this book, and I really hope it’s helped you, but I hope you can look at it from my perspective and The Slumflower’s perspective.
 It’s not okay.”